 - FEE-HELP Information Booklet - for assistance with tuition fees

-- VET FEE-HELP Information Booklet - for assistance with TAFE tuition fees
+- VET FEE-HELP Information Booklet - for assistance with Vocational Education tuition fees

 When are my fees due?

-What if I want to withdraw from the course or my current unit enrolments?
+What if I want to withdraw from my course or units that I am enrolled in?